 The successful applicants will be current middle or high school teachers specializing in science, math, and/or engineering.
 They will be interested in collaborating with the Museum’s Education & Public Programs team to evaluate existing workshops, expand the Museum’s educational offerings, and learn about informal education pedagogy.

 Must be flexible, detail-oriented and a team player.
 Summer educator positions are temporary full-time (35 hours/week, Monday-Friday, 9:30am-5:00pm) for six weeks starting June 30, with 2-3 days in late June for orientation and training.
-Compensation of $12-$15/hour will be provided, based on experience.
-To apply, please send resume and cover letter to email@example.com
+Compensation of $20/hour will be provided, based on experience.
+To apply, please send resume and cover letter to firstname.lastname@example.org

 Education & Public Programs

-We are looking for individuals who are committed to engaging with the public and sharing enthusiasm and knowledge of MIT, current MIT research, or the MIT experience.
+The MIT Museum is looking for individuals who are committed to engaging with the public and sharing enthusiasm and knowledge of MIT, current MIT research, or the MIT experience.
 Ideal candidates are passionate about science, technology, and art and are able to convey their excitement to Museum visitors of all ages.

 Volunteers conduct demonstrations illustrating different academic topics in our galleries -- such as holography or robotics -- interacting with visitors and empowering them to delve deeper into the subject.
 Volunteers are encouraged to develop their own demonstrations with the guidance of the Programs and Education team, showcasing areas of research that they want to share with the public, but may also explore our existing visitor demonstrations.